Kathe Koja: Awards

 Koja won the Bram Stoker Award and the Locus Award in 1992 for her first novel The Cipher, which was also nominated for the Philip K. Dick Award.
 She also won a Deathrealm Award for Strange Angels.

 In 2002, Koja was also awarded the Humane Society's Kids in Nature’s Defense honor, and the American Society for the Prevention of Cruelty to Animals' Henry Bergh Award, for her novel Straydog.
 Koja is also the 2004 recipient of the International Reading Association's Children’s Book Award and the Society of Midland Authors' Children’s Fiction Award, for her novel Buddha Boy.

 Koja’s first novel in 2002, Straydog, received positive reviews and awards.
 Paula Rohrlick, writing in Kliatt, praised Straydog as a "short, swift read … packed full of emotion."
 A critic for Kirkus Reviews added that "fans of tales about teen writers, or stories with animal themes, will pant after this."
 A contributor to Publishers Weekly described Straydog as a "solid if sometimes familiar tale of a high school misfit" that presents teen readers with a "compelling and sympathetic" protagonist in Rachel.
-Farida S. Dowler, writing in School Library Journal, noted that Koja's presentation of Rachel's growing "friendship with Griffin has romantic tension, but transcends high-school stereotypes," while in Horn Book Jennifer M. Brabander concluded that the novel is a "fast but semi-sophisticated read for teens who haven't outgrown dog stories."
+Farida S. Dowler, writing in School Library Journal, noted that Koja's presentation of Rachel's growing "friendship with Griffin has romantic tension, but transcends high-school stereotypes," while in The Horn Book Jennifer M. Brabander concluded that the novel is a "fast but semi-sophisticated read for teens who haven't outgrown dog stories."

 Praising The Blue Mirror as an "eerie, psychologically gripping urban tale" similar to the work of author Francesca Lia Block, a Publishers Weekly reviewer added that in her story "Koja explores the confusion between infatuation and real love—in all its cruelty and its redemptive powers."
-In the Bulletin of the Center for Children's Books, a reviewer gave special note to Koja's protagonist, noting that "Maggy's voice is articulate, controlled, and self-aware, which makes for intriguing reading."
+In The Bulletin of the Center for Children's Books, a reviewer gave special note to Koja's protagonist, noting that "Maggy's voice is articulate, controlled, and self-aware, which makes for intriguing reading."
 Of the novel, Koja noted on her website: "The Blue Mirror is concerned with vision, the way we see—or sometimes refuse to see—what's right in front of us, and what can happen when we open our eyes."

-Koja's 2020 story collection "Velocities" was a finalist for a 2021 World Fantasy Award in the category of "Best Collection."
+Koja's 2020 story collection "Velocities" was a finalist for a 2021 World Fantasy Award Best Collection.

 Personal life

-Koja lives near Detroit, Michigan, and is married to the illustrator Rick Lieder, who often does her book jackets.
+Koja lives near Detroit, Michigan and is married to the illustrator Rick Lieder, who often does her book jackets.
 They have one son.

 She is founding director of nerve, a Detroit-based immersive theatre company.
 Koja is a Democrat and a supporter of Mercy for Animals, PETA, and the Michigan Anti-Cruelty Society.